 1. A cool romp through the redwoods of West County at the tail-end of the Century route.

 3. A trek down West Dry Creek.
 This beautiful route will take you through the Dry Creek Valley wine country.

 5. Escape route for Century riders.
 We’ve all had those days where we’re just not feeling it.
 If this happens to you, you can shave 25 miles off your ride skipping the West County route.
 Don’t worry, we won’t tell!

-This new and improved route will take you through the wine regions of the Alexander Valley, Dry Creek Valley and Russian River Valley.
-Don’t be fooled by name term “Valleys”!
-This Century will challenge your endurance over the final 25 miles by taking you to very hilly West Sonoma County, where you will enjoy shady redwoods and coastal temperatures as you head over to the charming historical town of Occidental (also where the final rest stop is located).
+This route will take you through the wine regions of the Alexander Valley, Dry Creek Valley and Russian River Valley.
+However, don’t be fooled by name term “Valleys”!
+This Century will especially challenge your endurance over the final 25 miles by taking you to very hilly West Sonoma County, where you will enjoy shady redwoods and coastal temperatures while riding through the charming historical town of Occidental (also where the final rest stop is located).

 This beautiful metric century takes through the wine country regions of Alexander Valley and Dry Creek Valley.
 With only one climb, Chalk Hill, this metric century is great for beginners taking on their first metric century.